 When these three essentials are determined to have been met, the court will recognise the existence of a universal partnership, in that the parties act like partners in all material aspects, but haven’t expressly entered into an agreement.

-The courts have, however, warned that cohabitants do not have the same rights as spouses in a legally recognised civil marriage.
+The courts have, however, warned that cohabitants do not have the same rights as spouses in legally recognised civil marriages.
 For example, there is no reciprocal duty of support.
-And on termination of the relationship each person goes their own way, taking with them any assets in their own name with no consideration for the contributions made by the other party to the parties’ living expenses during the course of their relationship.
+And on termination of the relationship each person goes their own way, taking with them any assets in their own name.
+There is no consideration for the contributions made by the other party to the parties’ living expenses during their relationship.

 Many couples move in together without giving any thought to the legal consequences of their relationship.
 Or, if they have considered it, they live secure in the knowledge, however erroneous, that life partners are treated equally before the law.
 It is only when life hits them like the front end of a truck that they realise that cohabitation does not equal marriage.